m-j-terry/unit-2-project/READMEfiles/README.md

 - Go to postman and send some post requests to '/books' to add a few of your favorite books to the library's collection.
 Be sure to include everything specified by the schema in the book model.
 Title, Author, Genre, and Condition are all string fields and are required.
 ISBN is a number but is not required.
 - Once you've added these, you may create yourself a library user account by making a post request to '/users'.
 There are three elements and all are required: name ('string'), email ('string'), and password ('string'). once you've made an account, you can login the newly generated user by  sending the email and password to '/users/login'.
 - Once logged in, be sure to copy down the user token and user._id in the notes app.
 After setting the 'Authorization Bearer Token' to the users jwt token, it is time to start checking out some books!
 Make a put request to '/users/:id/books/:id/checkout", where the first :id is the user id and the second is the book id.
-- This will return a new checkout document that will have the following information autofilled in: due date (two weeks in advance), available (not for other users), and borrower (your user).
+- This will return a new checkout document that will have the following information autofilled in: due date (two weeks in advance), available (not for other users!), and borrower (your user).
 - To check the book back in, just change the put request to '/users/:id/books/:id/checkin'.
 - Lastly, to update the details of the book, such as condition, simply make a put request to '/books/:id', including the key-values you'd like to change in the json.
 - To close the application, simply press 'ctrl + c' twice.